IS492-SP26/Restaurants-AI/docs/FINAL_REPORT.md

 Second, the system is focused on a specific local context: restaurant planning around Champaign, Illinois.
 This local focus makes the tool more useful than a generic chatbot for this case, but it limits generalizability.
 The system may not perform equally well for other cities, cuisines, budgets, or regulatory environments.

 Third, the current fine-tuning setup is still early-stage.
-Four specialist agents—marketing, financial, regulatory, and operations—have fine-tuned model slots, but the datasets are small starter datasets generated from predefined founder scenarios and current app logic.
+Four specialist agents — marketing, financial, regulatory, and operations — have fine-tuned model slots, but the datasets are small starter datasets generated from predefined founder scenarios and current app logic.
 They are not large, expert-labeled production datasets.
 This limits how much the model can be expected to generalize.

 Fourth, the system includes fallback or mock behavior when model calls or fine-tuned model IDs are unavailable.
 This is useful for demos, but it can create confusion if users see technical labels or if outputs are not clearly distinguished from fine-tuned agent outputs.